Diego Percan

-Diego Pertejo Canseco (born 13 November 2001), better known as Diego Percan, is a Spanish professional footballer who plays as a striker for Ekstraklasa club Arka Gdynia.
+Diego Pertejo Canseco (born 13 November 2001), better known as Diego Percan, is a Spanish professional footballer who plays as a striker for Segunda División club Córdoba.

-Early life

-Percan is a native of León, Spain.

 Club career

+He started his playing career at Cultural Leonesa's academy, graduating to its reserve team before making his senior debut against Athletic Bilbao's reserves on 12 September 2021.

-In June 2024, aged 23, Percan left Spain to join the Polish Ekstraklasa club Arka Gdynia.
+In June 2025, aged 23, Percan left Spain to join the Polish Ekstraklasa club Arka Gdynia.
+He left the club on 1 January 2026 after making 10 appearances.
+Later that day, Percan signed with Segunda División side Córdoba until mid-2027.

 Style of play

 Percan mainly operates as a winger or striker.

 Personal life

-Percan has regarded France international Karim Benzema as his football idol.
+Percan is a native of León, Spain.
+He has regarded France international Karim Benzema as his football idol.